 I had listened and sympathized but honestly never thought it would happen to me.
 I mean, come on, I live in Jamaica!
 The majority of people here are black!
 A woman here is as likely to be “natural” as she is to be in a weave/wig or to be chemically processed.

 The most interesting thing of all?
-At least half these comments were coming from women who were natural themselves.
-How did we get back to this place where wearing the hair that God gave you opens you up to ridicule?
+At least half of these comments were coming from women who were natural themselves.
+How did we get back to this place were wearing the hair that God gave you opens you up to ridicule?
 Had we ever left it?

 How do we get past the desire to conform to societal definitions of beauty?
 How do you speak truth to yourself when so many people are trying to make you feel ‘less than?